 A strong cocktail theme runs through the rum festival, of course.
 This includes the annual cocktail challenge on the Friday.
 In 2019, expert barkeepers attempted to create a totally-new rum-based cocktail in just 30 minutes in an event sponsored by Bacardi.

 2020 dates and tickets

 As mentioned before, tickets to each festival get you entrance, tasting vouchers, and a free glass.
-Buy them as soon as they become available online (see below for links); combination tickets for both festivals tend to sell out fast.
+Buy them online from the websites (see below for links); combination tickets for both festivals tend to sell out fast.
 There may also be a few tickets available on each day at the events themselves.
 A ticket gets you, for example, a free tasting glass in addition to entrance.

 How to get to the festivals